mdjoh/Inventory-Control/README.md

 The sale price, cost per unit, and holding cost are greater than 0.

-The reward function is written as:
+The reward function is:

 `r = -k * (a > 0) - c * max(min(x + a, m) - x, 0) - h * x + p * max(min(x + a, m) - y, 0)`

 where:

-- `r`:reward
+- `r`: reward
 - `k`: fixed order cost when the inventory quantity ordered is greater than 0
 - `a`: inventory quantity ordered
 - `c`: cost per unit